hyperledger-labs/fabric-builder-k8s/README.md

 - CORE_TLS_CLIENT_CERT_FILE
 - CORE_PEER_LOCALMSPID

-See [conga-nft-contract](https://github.com/hyperledgendary/conga-nft-contract) for an example project which publishes a chaincode image using GitHub Actions.
+See the [sample contracts for Go, Java, and Node.js](samples/README.md) for basic docker images which will work with the k8s builder.

 ## Chaincode package